Instructions For Making Hairpin Lace Crochet

 crochet.

-7. When your fork is full, if
+7. When your fork is

-are using.
-With the “u” shaped fork if you are using it with the open end up you will have
+or fork you are using.
+With the “u” shaped fork if you are using it with the open end

-to remove all of the loops and replace the last 3-4 loops on the fork to continue.
-With
+up you will have to remove all of the loops and replace the last 3-4 loops on the fork to

-the adjustable looms you can simply remove the bottom of the frame and release as many loops as you need to
+continue.
+With the adjustable looms you can simply remove the bottom of the frame and

-open end down, you can just allow the beginning loops to slide off of the bottom of the
+you are using the “u” shaped fork with the open end down, you can just allow the beginning loops to slide off

 8. There are many ways of